Supported ICs

 Wi-Fi R-Mesh RTT

-The AP and PC are connected via the network, and the demo tool is executed on the PC.
+The AP and PC are connected via the network, and Gravitation is executed on the PC.

 Introduction